 Whether it's a warm pair to use afloat on colder days, or something to wear at the office, socks are a useful present.
 Try these boaty ones from Cream & Co - they're made from bamboo so super comfy and good for the environment too.

-Of course, there are plenty of other options, like a cool pair of sailing sunglasses.
-Or read 25 gifts for sailors and 18 gifts for powerboaters for more ideas.
+Of course, there are plenty of other options, like a cool pair of sailing sunglasses, some handy binoculars or, if you're feeling flush, perhaps a boating holiday.
+For more ideas read our features on Gifts for sailors and Gifts for powerboaters.